-For more information on pediatric development delays and what signs to be aware of, call us at (617) 426-9200 or schedule your appointment online today!
+For more information on pediatric development delays and what signs to be aware of, call us at (617) 426-9200 to schedule an appointment.

 Developmental issues of a physical nature are classified as motor delays.
 This categorization includes conditions that often affect a child’s coordination.
 Kids with motor delays will often appear clumsy at a very early age, and will usually experience difficulties in crawling and/or walking.